martingwhite/elaine/README.md

 `train.m` will loop through every `.dat` in `.` and load the observations into two cell arrays for emissions and states.

-The model is randomly initialized.
-Initializing the model from ML estimates can be done by simply commenting out the TRGUESS and EMITGUESS blocks and reading the data from files.

-The guesses are passed to `hmmtrain` with the corpus of observed emission sequences to train the model.
+The model is initialized with maximum likelihood estimates.
+The guesses are passed to `hmmtrain` with the corpus of observed emission sequences to train train the model.

-By default, hidden Markov model functions begin in state 1, so we change the initial state distribution to a uniform distribution over states.
+By default, hidden Markov model functions begin in state 1, so we change the initial state distribution to the maximum likelihood estimate.
-ML estimates may be used by commenting out the line and substituting the estimates.

 ## Hmm.java